8-Ball Pool Rules and Terms | Blatt Billiards

 If no balls are pocketed on the break, and at least four balls bounce off the rail, then it is the opponent’s turn.
 Players keep alternating until a ball is sunk.
 Otherwise, the balls are re-racked, and play starts over.

 A turn consists of the player pocketing their balls.
 As long as they are pocketing their balls, their turn continues.
-If they happen to pocket all of their balls and legally pocket the 8-ball without allowing the other player to have a turn, this is called cleaning the table or running the table.
+The player's goal is to maintain control of the table by consistently making shots and avoiding fouls.

 It is not against the rules if you accidentally pocket an opponent’s balls, whether you sink one of your balls or not.
 The pocketed ball remains pocketed.
 It is only considered a foul when you scratch and pocket one of their balls.
 Then both their object ball and cue ball are spotted back on the table.